pollen-robotics/website/content/reachy.md

 ##### Application examples

 - Create transdisciplanary student group project to develop new applications on Reachy or modify him to extend his abilities

 - Teach programming and machine learning with a stimulating object

-- Teach state of the art engineering skills with an open access to software files and CAD design
+- Teach state of the art engineering skills with an open access to software files and CAD design.

       "